 Greenhouse gases trap the sun's heat in the atmosphere and assist in the maintenance of the earth's temperature.
-While this greenhouse effect is natural, human activities have increased its intensity considerably, resulting in global warming and climate change impacts.
-Human activities such as the burning of fossil fuels for electricity, consumption of petrol based fuels for transport and landfilling waste all contribute to the release of greenhouse gases.
+While this greenhouse effect is natural, human activities have increased its intensity, resulting in global warming and climate change impacts.
+Burning of fossil fuels for electricity, consumption of petrol based fuels for transport and landfilling waste all contribute to the release of greenhouse gases.

-Climate change projections to late this century indicate that the Liverpool City area will become warmer, with more hot days and fewer cold nights.
-Extreme temperatures will become more severe, and droughts will be more frequent and last longer.
+Climate change projections indicate that the Liverpool City area will become warmer, with more hot days and fewer cold nights.
+Extreme temperatures will become more severe and droughts will be more frequent and last longer.
 There will be less rainfall overall, but storm rainfall intensities will become more intense and the sea level will rise, increasing flood risks.
 The risk of serious bush fires will grow.
 Hail storms, and possibly wind storms, are projected to become more severe.
 These can all place human life, property and natural ecosystems at increased risk.
-(Source: 2012 CLIMATE CHANGE RISK ASSESSMENT – see link below)

 Further information regarding Climate Change can be found at the following websites: